digitalmediabremen/documents/Directions_for_Developing_Ideas_for_a_Design--Art_Project.md

 - matrix
 - variations

-@todo( add examples to explanations )
+@todo( add more examples to explanations )
-@todo( translate german texts )

 ### problem solving

-- the mother of all idea finding methods
+- the mother of all idea finding methods ( at least in a design context )
-- often overly stretchted ( when everything is considered a problem or when situations are labeled problems that a really not `#firstworldproblems` )
+- often overly stretched ( when everything is considered a problem ( e.g designing a happy birthday card is really not a problem ) or when situations are inflated to be problems that a really not ( e.g `#firstworldproblems` ) )
 - *identify a problem and solve it*
 - almost any everyday situation or interaction can serve as a *problem* ( e.g "putting on socks in the morning" produces a *strumpfanziehhilfe* )